maquedexiju/AutoComment/README.md

 中文版见 README_CN.md
 According to some rules, comments are generated automatically.

 ## basic idea
 ** The first step is split: **
 We can split the comment into some standard components, and each standard components can actually be split again, and finally become a very simple rule.
 E.g:

-* {sentence}: The complete sentence, the largest component, may include the following:
+* {sentence}: The complete sentence, the largest component, may include:
     * {shortComment}: The simplest statement used to express positive emotions
     * {buyIt}: Where to get our smart hardware
     * {favoriteFunction}: Describe your favorite features
     * {sorrow}: Some suggestions, sorry (of course, very fake)
     * {symbol}: the end of the sentence to express emotions punctuation
     * {face}: emoji expression

 The {shortComment} can also be split apart, except for some idioms, which can be {adv} {good}, an *adverb* plus a *positive adjective*.

 ** The second step is to expand: **
 We expand on each of these components to keep refining every one of them.
 E.g:

 {adv} can be expanded to: very, the most, extremely ...
 {good} can be extended to: easy to use, simple, elegant ...

-** The third step is to arrange the combination: ** That is randomly selected and collocated, with the first two steps of bedding, we can combine a lot of comments.
+** The third step is to arrange the combination: **
+That is randomly selected and collocated, with the first two steps of bedding, we can combine a lot of comments.
 We still take {adv} {good} for example:

 As above, we have expanded the two thesaurus, after which we randomly select the contents of which can be combined into the following:
 Very easy to use, the most elegant, extremely simple...

 ## basic use
 After determining how many comments you need to generate, setting up `totalNumbers` in the config file completes the basic setup.
 After the program execution is completed, the generated comment will appear in the bottom of *comment.txt*.

 ## The basic expansion of lexicons
 You can expand the lexicons if you need.
 In order to adapt to various situations, the specific design is as follows:

 ### The most simple case